Financial Aid Policies for Undergraduates

 The application of the completion ratio is cumulative.
 Therefore, a student must successfully complete 67% of all credit hours attempted to demonstrate SAP for federal and University aid.
 For example, if a student attempted 60 credit hours during the first four semesters of enrollment, this student would need to demonstrate at least 40 successfully completed credit hours to satisfy the SAP minimum completion ratio requirement (60 X .67 = 40.2).

 C. Evaluation Periods and Frequency of Measurement

-The review of a student's SAP is done annually at the end of each academic year, after final Spring semester grades are posted by the Registrar.
+The review of a student's SAP is done annually at the end of each semester, after final grades are posted by the Registrar.
 All students are reviewed regardless of the student's enrollment status or number of semesters attended during the academic year.

 D. Cumulative Grade Point Average (CUM/GPA)

 The CUM/GPA is the CUM/GPA as determined and recorded by the University Registrar on the student's official Alfred University academic record.
 Grades earned at other institutions for transfer credits are not considered to determine the student's Alfred University CUM/GPA or for SAP CUM/GPA requirements.

 E. Attempted Credit Hours

 For purposes of SAP, a credit hour is considered attempted unless the student's academic record demonstrates one of the following grade designations for the course credits: CH, AU, or EX.
 Classes/courses which carry a designation of 0 credit hours are not considered attempted credits.
 Transfer credits are also considered attempted credits.
 See G below, "Transfer Credit Hours."

 F. Earned Credit Hours